 Evaluation and Selection

-Candidates in all fields are evaluated by faculty reviewers in their own fields and in related fields.
-Faculty reviewers will evaluate candidates according to their academic accomplishments, the strength of their research or creative practice proposal, and their potential for faculty careers that will contribute to diversity and equal opportunity through their teaching, research and service.
+Candidates in all fields are evaluated by faculty reviewers in their own fields and in related fields, and are reviewed by the Committee on Faculty Diversity, Inclusion and Development.
+Faculty reviewersevaluate candidates according to their academic accomplishments, the strength of their research or creative practice proposal, and their potential for faculty careers that will contribute to diversity and equal opportunity through their teaching, research and service.
 Faculty reviewers also may consider the mentor's potential to work productively with the candidate and commitment to equity and diversity in higher education.
 Faculty reviewers will submit their recommendations to the Office of the Vice Provost, where the final selections will be determined.

 In evaluating the candidates' potential to contribute to diversity and equal opportunity through their academic careers, faculty review committees may consider the following criteria: